Having Trouble Catching Those Z's?

 - Waking up frequently and having trouble falling back to sleep

-Dr. Gillin says that while sleep problems can be due to an underlying medical disorder, it's also important to consider a psychological dysfunction.
-Psychological causes of sleep disorders include stress, depression, anxiety, and post traumatic stress disorder.
+Psychological CausesWhile sleep problems can be due to an underlying medical disorder, it is also important to consider a mental health condition.
+Psychological causes of sleep disorders include stress, depression, anxiety, and drug abuse.

 - How long has this sleep problem lasted?